 Developed for professionals already working in the natural resources field, this program typically focuses on the human impact on ecology through economics and policy.
 A bachelor's degree is required for admittance into this program and some topic-related undergraduate credits may be applied towards this degree.

 Coursework is determined between the student and faculty advisers depending on where the student chooses to place their educational focus within the wildlife science field.
 Areas of focus include ecology, regulatory policies, economics and cultures.
 Upon completion of the program a final exam will be held and the student will hand in a professional paper before the degree may be earned.
 Online classes could include the following:

 - Land use

 After completing an online degree program in wildlife science, graduates have a number of career options available to them.
 They may work as conservationists, educators, scientists, researchers or wildlife managers.
+According to the U.S. Bureau of Labor Statistics (BLS), zoologists and wildlife biologists earned a median salary of $63,420 as of May 2018.
+These professionals were projected to experience a growth of 5% between 2018-2028.
 Possible places of employment include the following:

 - U.S. Fish and Wildlife Service

 - Conservation organizations

 Online degree programs in wildlife science are available at the bachelor's and master's degree levels.
 Students in these programs study conservation, wildlife behavior, environmental law and more to prepare for careers as conservationists or wildlife managers.